openid/OpenID4VCI/openid-connect-4-verifiable-credential-issuance-1_0.md

   &redirect_uri=https%3A%2F%2Fclient.example.org%2Fcb
 ```

-If both the `authorization_details` request parameter with objects of type `openid_credential`and an instance of a `openid_credential:<credential-type>` scope are present in a single request the provider MUST interpret these individually.
-However, if both the scopes are requesting the same credential type then the provider MUST follow the request as given by the authorization details object.
+If a scope `openid_credential:<credential-type>` and `authorization_details` request parameter containing object of type `openid_credential` are both present in a single request, the provider MUST interpret these individually.
+However, if both request the same credential type, than the Issuer MUST follow the request as given by the authorization details object.

 #### Additional Request Parameters